 See why customers choose the VendorPanel Platform.

 Dan Hillier | 29 Sep 2020 | 2 min read

 NSW procurement policy update to benefit SMEs and local businesses

 2020 has been a year of uncertainty, adaptation and hardship for many businesses, especially SMEs.
-So the most recent changes to State procurement policy in NSW should bring a welcome increase in opportunities for small to medium sized businesses, especially in regional areas.
+The most recent changes to State procurement policy in NSW should bring a welcome increase in opportunities for small to medium-sized businesses, especially in regional areas.